davidepatti/noxim/README.md

 What's New ?
 ------------

+**COMING SOON**

+A tool for visualizing what's happening in the NoC.
+Not just numbers, but a way to grasp visually what traffic flows are doing...

 **[October 2025]**
  * Harcoded traffic for specifying what happens at each cycle
  * Fedora Linux script for installing